 Car insurance can be divided into 3 levels: third-party insurance, partial insurance and fully comprehensive insurance.
-What is included in the various types of car insurance differs from one insurance company to the next, but below is a simplified picture of what should be included in the various car insurances.
+What is included in the various types of car insurance differs from one insurance company to the next.

 Home insurance can provide you with compensation if you have been injured in an accident, lost baggage or similar.

 It is good practice to keep an insurance claim form in the car.
 Order one from your insurance company.

 - Covers personal injury and damages to another party’s car or property.
 Therefore if your own car is damaged, you will not receive compensation.